Jamie Clarke (footballer, born 1982): Gainsborough Trinity and Guiseley

 Clarke went on trial with newly relegated Conference Premier team Darlington in July 2010 and he played in a 3–0 pre-season friendly defeat to Carlisle United.
 He then had a trial with Gateshead in August.
 Following a trial with St Johnstone of the Scottish Premier League, Clarke eventually signed for Conference North team Gainsborough Trinity in August 2010.
 Clarke was released in May 2011.

 On 6 July 2011 he signed for fellow Conference North side Guiseley, going on to make 55 appearances including defeat in the 2011–12 Conference North play-off semi finals.

+Career break

 In December 2012 he announced his departure from the club by revealing he had accepted a job to become a coach at a football academy in Chang Mai in Thailand.

-Arbroath and Montrose
+Return to Football

 After a short spell with Scottish Junior club Broughty Athletic, Clarke signed for Scottish League Two club Arbroath in July 2015.
 After being released by Arbroath, Clarke joined Montrose in January 2016.
 In July 2016, Montrose announced that he had left the club due to work commitments.